RoryAJames/TorontoDevelopmentApplications/README.md

 - Since multiple properties can belong to one application, the application reference numbers were grouped together, which generated the total number of properties for each application.
 The number of properties were later binary encoded to distinguish applications that represent one or more properties.

 - It is pretty common for applications to have multiple application types.
 For example, an official plan and site plan application can be submitted at the same time.
-The same for minor variance and consent applications.
-In order to capture this, each applications address and application type were grouped together and binary encoded
+The same is true for minor variance and consent applications.
+In order to capture this, each applications address and application type were grouped together and binary encoded.

 - Latitude and longitude were extracted from each application by geocoding the applications address using Nominatim.
+Once latitude and longitude were extracted, I was able to perform spatial joins for each application and pair it with the city spatial data.
 ## Exploratory Data Analysis - Key Findings

-Two types of statistical tests were performed to determine which features should be included in building the prediction model.
-Chi-square tests were performed on each of the categorical features, while a logistic regression model was fit on all of the numerical features using a backward selection method.
+Two types of statistical tests were performed to determine the features that should be included in the prediction model.
+Chi-square tests were performed on each of the categorical features, while a logistic regression model with a backward selection method was fit on all of the numerical features.

-These tests showed that the following features were statistically significant, and made for good predictors in classifying an applications status:
+These tests showed that the following features were statistically significant, and thus made for good predictors in classifying an applications status:

 - The number of properties (one property vs more than one property).